Are you considering adding a real estate designation to your list of accomplishments? How about becoming a 55+ real estate agent?

 A multigenerational home is built to house more than one generation comfortably.
 Often, the home has a private suite such as an in-law suite, casita or guest house that is connected to the home, but has a separate entrance for privacy.
 The private suite can include a dinette and small living room or can simply be a second main suite.

-According to the NAR report, older adults make up the majority of homebuyers who purchase a multigenerational home: 11 percent of buyers bought a multigenerational home to care for aging parents, to save money or because they had adult children who were returning to the home.
+According to the NAR report, older adults make up the majority of homebuyers who purchase a multigenerational home: 14% percent of home buyers purchased a multi-generational home to take care of and spend time with aging parents because children over the age of 18 were moving back and for cost savings.
+Eighteen percent of Older Boomers purchased a multi-generational home.
+Gen Xers comprised the second largest share at 17 percent.

 Ask clients about their family situation to see if a multigenerational home would suit them.
 Be sure you know which builders in your area offer these specific types of homes.